 Why Digital Signage is Important

-To answer this, we need to look at digital signage’s origins.
+To answer this, we need to look at the origins of Digital Signage

 We can associate digital signage’s early beginnings to what was commonly called, “Corporate TV”.